gatsbyjs/gatsby/packages/gatsby-source-drupal/README.md

 ]
 ```

-You can use auth option if your site is protected by basicauth
+You can use basicAuth option if your site is protected by basicauth.
+After exporting your basicauth username as
+BASIC_AUTH_USERNAME and basicauth password as BASIC_AUTH_PASSWORD
-as in example below
+you can use those values to set basicAuth option as in example below.

 ```javascript
 // In your gatsby-config.js